nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 Not everything works.
 Most notably, there is _no math support_ in

 - lists,
-- tables
+- tables,
 - headers,
-- Gists,
+- gists,
-- Wikis
+- wiki pages

 yet.